dvd940/Udacity_Self-Driving_Car/Project3/README.md

 * The NVIDIA paper talks about converting the images to the YUV color space.
 Other color spaces including monochrome could also be experimented with.
 * Image processing such a Gaussian blur could be added to reduce noise.
 * The NVIDIA paper mentions adding random artificial image shifts and rotations to the data to help recovery from poor positions or orientation.
+* The data is biased towards driving straight with a steering angle of zero.
+The data could be made more uniform by removing some of the zero angle samples.

 ## Project Code